orionbell/yrnu/README.md

 > [!NOTE]
 > This project is still in development and not usable yet.
 >
-> Currently most of the development is done localy
+> Currently most of the development is done locally

 ### current program stage
 - [x] core module - Mostly Done